-Iran strikes alleged militant bases in Pakistan
+Iran missiles hit alleged militant bases in Pakistan

 Pakistan and Iran have locked horns over Jaish al-Adl’s actions earlier as well.
 In 2019, the Revolutionary Guard said that Islamabad should go after the armed group before Tehran takes its “revenge”, reported Al Jazeera.

 The attack in Pakistan follows Iran’s strikes in northern Iraq on Monday against what it claimed were Israeli “spy headquarters”.
-On the same day, Tehran also launched attacks against targets allegedly linked to the terrorist organisation Islamic State in northern Syria.
+On the same day, Tehran also launched attacks against targets allegedly linked to the Islamic State terrorist organisation in northern Syria.

 The Revolutionary Guard had said that it carried out strikes on the headquarters of Mossad, the Israeli intelligence agency, in Iraq’s Kurdistan region.
 In another statement, it said that it has destroyed “terrorist operations” in Syria.